Daszbin/OpeicoProgrammingLanguage/README.md

 - **Usage**: `result Kind 10 / 2`, `sum Kind a Kind b`, etc.
 - **Description**: Perform mathematical operations with ease, inspired by languages like R and Python, using standard arithmetic operators.

+### the "RUN" Keyword
+- **Usage**: `RUN myVariable Kind 42`
+- **Description**: In Opeico, the "RUN" keyword is used for variable declaration and assignment.
+You can declare and initialize variables using "RUN" followed by the variable name, "Kind," and the initial value.

 ## Examples